basgoncalves/bip_opensim_hungarian_usports/instructions.md

 ### 2.4.1 Questions
 - What changes in the trunk segment properties?
+-
+- Plot the trunk, hip, knee, and ankle kinematics before and after RRA (ik.mot and .\RRA\_Kinematics_q.sto)
 - What changed more hip flexion or trunk extension angles?
 - How did the residual moments change after RRA?
 - Are the residual moments acceptable?

+## Summary and questions (15 min - 12h00)

 # ---------------------------------------
 #               Day 3